wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-green.md

 1. Seasons
 1. Shyness
 1. Weather
 1. Sacred
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
 Dracopedes are original creations of Richard J Leblanc found in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium).
 I always love more insectoid diversity and really love their abilities.
 I was less a fan of making them look like dragons, I think their breath attack is a strong enough parallel without having to give them a dragon face.
 But that's just my personal taste.
-I also love that their breath attacks dont match similarly coloured dragons.
+I also love that their breath attacks don't match similarly coloured dragons.
 </details>